sebastianspicker/chronikwerk/docs/01-architecture.md

 - Earlier scratch notes were compressed into the current guidance.

 ## Architecture
-- Reduced the payload surface that later fixes have to touch.
+- Simplified the next maintenance pass through pytest.

 - Earlier scratch notes were compressed into the current guidance.